celioggr/2048/README.md

 #Why did we do this

-This project was build during our course of Programming Laboratory in our [University](http://sigarra.up.pt/fcup).
+This project was built during our course of Programming Laboratory in our [University](http://sigarra.up.pt/fcup).

+#Dependencies

+* Java 8
+* lanterna-2.1.7.jar

+#Running

+To run the game just download the jar file 2048.jar and run the following command on terminal:

+`java -jar 2048.jar`

+#Contributing

+We appreciate your feedback as well as some improvements that could benefit our code.
+Feel free to fork and open a pull request into master.

 #Contributions: